cirruslabs/cirrus-ci-docs/docs/faq.md

 it happens because of two reasons:

 1. Your task was executing on a [Cirrus Cloud Cluster](guide/supported-computing-services.md#cirrus-cloud-clusters).
-Cirrus Cloud Cluster is backed by Google Cloud's [Preemptible VMs](https://cloud.google.com/preemptible-vms/) for cost efficiency reasons and Google Cloud preempted back a VM your task was executing on.
+Cirrus Cloud Cluster is backed by Google Cloud's [Spot VMs](https://cloud.google.com/compute/docs/instances/spot) for cost efficiency reasons and
+   Google Cloud preempted back a VM your task was executing on.
 Cirrus CI is trying to minimize possibility of such cases by constantly rotating VMs before Google Cloud preempts them, but there is still chance of such inconvenience.